-The Care Manager- Assisted Living provides direct care to residents in the Assisted Living neighborhood, including activities of daily living, therapeutic activities programs, and restorative programs.
+The Care Partner- Assisted Living provides direct care to residents in the Assisted Living neighborhood, including activities of daily living, therapeutic activities programs, and restorative programs.
 Assistance may be total, partial, or stand by depending upon physical and cognitive ability of resident.

 Duties and Responsibilities:

 - Assures the maximum quality of life for all residents by maintaining privacy, accommodating individual preference, promoting independence, encouraging and assisting participation in community activities and events, and communicating respectfully at all times.

 - Assists residents in and out of bed and chair/wheelchair using proper transfer techniques if required.
 Depending on residents’ weight and physical abilities, may require the assistance of another Care Manager or the use of a mechanical lift to move the resident.
 If resident is unable to reposition self, provides assistance to turn and reposition resident intermittently.

 - Assists residents in bathing as assigned.
 Monitor hygiene continuously and assist as needed to ensure that residents and their clothing are clean.

 - Assists in personal grooming of residents including brushing hair, brushing teeth, trimming fingernails and toenails, and assisting residents in dressing or undressing.
 Folds or hangs clean clothing items and places soiled items in hamper.

 - Removes soiled bedding and replaces with clean linens as needed.